NoHop3/fs-aws-amplify/README.md

 ### About the project

-This project was started during the AWS module in the Fullstack academy course at Integrify.
+This project was started during the AWS module in the Fullstack academy course at Integrify and finished many many months later due to internship, university and of course procrastinating.

 Deployed at: AWS?
-Hopefully
+Hopefully ...

-### Inspired by the Forza Games Series
+### Inspired by the Forza Horizon Games Series

+!!!
+All rights reserved to Forza Horizon Games Series